bennydreamtech23/bennydreamtech23/README.md

 - 👋 Hi, I’m @bennydreamtech23
 - 👀 I’m interested in web3 development
-- 🌱 I’m currently learning web3 development and ui and ux learning
+- 🌱 I’m currently learning web2 programming language and ui and ux learning for to improve my creativity.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me on Twitter as bennydreamtech